 About Sheryl & Craniosacral Therapy

-Over 25 years ago I began to study craniosacral therapy, and because my patients experienced such benefit from this gentle modality I chose to specialize in CST.
+About 30 years ago I began to study craniosacral therapy, and because my patients experienced such benefit from this gentle modality I chose to specialize in CST.

 I have been an occupational therapist for about 30 years, and have always embraced a holistic view of health and and health care.
 Craniosacral therapy, and the somatoemotional process, addresses the body as well as the emotions and considers the individual with regard for his or her unique situation.
 CST treatment principles recognize how all parts of the body and the person are interrelated, and how structure and function affect each other.
 The innate intelligence of the body is respected and treatment focuses on releasing blocks, tensions or restrictions that may inhibit the body's self healing abilities.
 The subtle, rhythmic motion of the craniosacral system (the membranes and fluids surrounding the brain and spinal cord) is palpated to locate the origins of symptoms and light touch is used to work with the structures involved.
 The gentle nature of this work makes it accessible to people of all ages and almost all conditions.